MartijnBraam/python-isc-dhcp-leases/README.rst

                           # The key of the dict is the device mac address and the
                           # Value is a Lease object

-Or read a gzip'ed file
+Or read a gzip'ed file:

 .. code:: python

     from isc_dhcp_leases import Lease, IscDhcpLeases